ABOUT AMANDA

-I love to empower people and transform the way they approach and experience public speaking.
-I want them to have much more fun and ease.
+I love to empower experts and transform the way they approach and experience public speaking.
+I want them to have much more ease, power, and joy.

 I have coached a wide variety of folks - scientists, entrepreneurs, executives, activists, lawyers, doctors, students, brides, grooms, artists, a mountain climber, and even a top dog trainer.
-A number of my clients have appeared on Dr. Oz, The Today Show, and a few can be seen regularly on America's Test Kitchen.
+Clients have appeared on The Today Show, Dr. Oz, and regularly on the cooking shows America's Test Kitchen and Cook's Country.

 I wrote Your Guide to Public Speaking - Build Your Confidence, Find Your Voice, Inspire Your Audience so I could share all I've learned so far as a coach and performer.
 You can grab a copy where books are sold - including Amazon and Barnes and Noble.